ChrisRaynerSG/Playwright-Web-Testing-Framework/README.md

 </p>

 ## Overview
-This is a web testing framework for testing the functionality of the [Sauce Demo](https://www.saucedemo.com/) webpage
+This is a web testing framework for testing the functionality of the [Sauce Demo](https://www.saucedemo.com/) webpage.

 ## Project Setup
 In order to correctly set up this project, please adhere to the following steps: